longturn/freeciv21/docs/Playing/how-to-play.rst

 to cope with the default amount.
 Most experienced players don't increase this setting, and if they know how to cope with it and you don't, you are going to go the way of Atlantis.

-.. note:: The same thing applied to the "techlevel" and "researchspeed" settings.
+.. note:: The same thing applies to the :literal:`techlevel` and :literal:`researchspeed` settings.

 :strong:`Q. What about those other settings?`

 The rest of them mainly have to do with what sort of world will be generated and game mechanics.
-Increasing "specials" gives you a high chance of resources/square, and huts determines how many freebie huts there are.
-Increasing the amount of settlers or explorers one starts with makes the game go faster, and allows people to survive "those $#@! barbarians" which sometimes live in huts.
+Increasing :strong:`specials` gives you a high chance of resources/square, and huts determines how many freebie huts there are.
+Increasing the amount of settlers or explorers one starts with makes the game go faster, and allows people to survive :emphasis:`those $#@! barbarians` which sometimes live in huts.

 The rail-related settings determine how much more a square will produce in food/trade/production with a railroad on it, and the foodbox setting determines how much food each person in a city has to have before a new person can be added.

-As for the rest, higher "mountains" means a more mountainous map, higher "deserts" means more deserts, etc.
+As for the rest, higher :strong:`mountains` means a more mountainous map, higher :strong:`deserts` means more deserts, etc.

 :strong:`Q. How do I get _____ tech?`